gamtiq/dev-tools/misc.md

     - [bat](https://github.com/sharkdp/bat) - a `cat(1)` clone with syntax highlighting and Git integration.
     - [cheat](https://github.com/cheat/cheat) - allows you to create and view interactive cheatsheets on the command-line.
     - [delta](https://github.com/dandavison/delta) - a syntax-highlighting pager for git, diff, and grep output.
+    - [fzf](https://github.com/junegunn/fzf) - a general-purpose command-line fuzzy finder.
     - [jid](https://github.com/simeji/jid) - json incremental digger.
 You can drill down JSON interactively by using filtering queries like [jq](https://stedolan.github.io/jq/).
     - [jq](https://stedolan.github.io/jq/) - a lightweight and flexible command-line JSON processor.
+    - [sad](https://github.com/ms-jpq/sad) - CLI search and replace.
+It will show you a really nice diff of proposed changes before you commit them.